Best Practices 30 Day Review

 · After exhausting initial trouble locate protocols, and prior to the required marking date, escalates the trouble locate internally for advanced/enhanced resolution measures, i.e., Vacuum Truck, Line Tracer, GPR, In-line 3D Gyro Mapping technology, etc.

-· Attempts to make direct contact with the excavator (cell phone, text, email) and documents the method and message.
-If a specific interim positive response code is available or comments can be placed in the 811 center system, share why the locate cannot be completed, along with contact information.
+· Attempts to make direct contact with the Excavator (cell phone, text, email) and documents the method and message.
+If a specific interim positive response code is available or comments can be placed in the 811 Center system, share why the locate cannot be completed, along with contact information.

 · Designates the trouble locate area consistent with their procedures and using paint, flags, or other methods that distinguishes the specific trouble area, from the locatable areas.

 · Prioritizes the completion of the Trouble Locate and maintains communication with the Excavator until resolved.
-In this communication the Operator should warn of any unique or elevated risk associated with the unlocatable facility (high pressure gas, high voltage electric, high density fiber, etc.).
+In this communication, the Operator should warn of any unique or elevated risk associated with the unlocatable facility (high pressure gas, high voltage electric, high-density fiber, etc.).

 · Operator makes the appropriate records/mapping corrections, and when feasible takes action to make the facility locatable going forward (tracer wire, EMS-Marker Balls, etc.).